Segesta: The temple

 On a hill just outside the site of the ancient city of Segesta lies an unusually well-preserved Doric temple.
 Some think it to have been built in the 420s BC by an Athenian architect, despite the city not having any Greek population.
 The prevailing view is that it was built by the indigenous Elymians.
 The temple has six by fourteen columns on a base measuring 21 by 56 metres, on a platform three steps high.
 Several elements suggest that the temple was never finished.
 The columns have not been fluted as they normally would have been in a Doric temple, and there are still bosses present in the blocks of the base (used for lifting the blocks into place but then normally removed).
 The temple also lacks a cella, any ornamentation, altar or deity dedication, and was never roofed over.
 The temple was never completed due to the war between Segesta and Selinunte.
-It managed to escape destruction by the Carthaginians in the late 5th century.
+It managed to escape destruction by the Carthaginians in the late 5th century BC.